Social Security Administration (SSA)

 Please note that all documents should be provided in original.
 You should bring the documents that apply to you.
 The most commonly required supporting documents are:

 - Birth certificate if you were born in a country other than Panama.
 If you were born in Panama, the literal copy (copia integra) of birth certificate

 - Unexpired Passport or Alien Card and Passport

 - Certificate of Naturalization, if you are not a U.S. Citizen by birth

-- Social Security Number for your spouse and dependent child, if available
+- Social Security Number for your spouse and dependent child

-- If you are applying for Disability Benefits for yourself, spouse or child, you should bring your medical records and an updated detailed medical report.
+- If you are applying for Disability Benefits for yourself, spouse or child, you should bring the medical records and an updated detailed medical report.
 This report should include all medications you are taking.
-The physician should also complete form SSA-787 which can be obtained at the following link: http://www.socialsecurity.gov/online/ssa-787.pdf.
+The physician should complete a form SSA-787 which can be obtained at the following link: http://www.socialsecurity.gov/online/ssa-787.pdf.

 - Divorce certificate, if applying as a surviving divorced spouse

 - Death Certificate (if applicable)

 - If you were in the Armed Forces, Form DD214